Gaussian beam: Rayleigh range and confocal parameter

 Here λ is the wavelength of the light, n is the index of refraction.
 At a distance from the waist equal to the Rayleigh range z_{R}, the width w of the beam is √2 larger than it is at the focus where w = w_{0}, the beam waist.
 That also implies that the on-axis (r = 0) intensity there is one half of the peak intensity (at z = 0).
 That point along the beam also happens to be where the wavefront curvature (1/R) is greatest.

 The distance between the two points z = ±z_{R} is called the confocal parameter or depth of focus of the beam.

 Beam divergence

-Although the tails of a Gaussian function never actually reach zero, for the purposes of the following discussion the "edge" of a beam is considered to be the radius where r = w(z).
+Tails of a Gaussian function never actually reach zero, but for the purposes of the following discussion, the "edge" of a beam is the radius where r = w(z).
 That is where the intensity has dropped to 1/e^{2} of its on-axis value.
 Now, for z ≫ z_{R} the parameter w(z) increases linearly with z.
 This means that far from the waist, the beam "edge" (in the above sense) is cone-shaped.
 The angle between that cone (whose r = w(z)) and the beam axis (r = 0) defines the divergence of the beam: